bcbi/PredictMD.jl/README.md

 ## Installation

 #### Step 1: Make sure that your version of Julia is at least 0.6.2
-Open a shell and run the following command:
+Open a terminal window and run the following command:
 ```bash
 julia -v
 ```